 - The crooked palm trees in Seuss Landing are actually survivors from Hurricane Andrew.
-Universal kept them in the area when they built the land because they were bent and curved, matching the whimsical theme of the land
+Universal included them in the design of Seuss landing because of their bent and curved shape, matching the whimsical theme of the land

 - Dr. Seuss actually makes a cameo in Seuss Landing.
 Hidden amongst his crazy characters and ideas come to life, you’ll find him by the police officer’s bicycle photo spot.

-- There are several other special bonus elements hidden around Seuss Landing, starting with two stubborn Zax in a standoff just behind the entrance to the whimsical land.
-Neither of the two creatures was willing to let the other pass by first, so the land was built around them as they stood by angrily.
+- Several special bonus elements are hidden around Seuss Landing.
+One hidden gem is a pair of Zax in a standoff behind the entrance to the whimsical land.
+Neither of the stubborn creatures was willing to let the other pass by first, so the land was built around them.
 If you follow their footsteps through the Landing, you’ll uncover other silly secrets about Dr. Seuss’s zany world.

-- If you find yourself near Snookers & Snookers Sweet Candy Cookers, stand on the footprints outside of the sweets shop to hear a message from the Sneetch!
+- At Snookers & Snookers Sweet Candy Cookers, stand on the footprints outside of the shop.
+If you listen closely, you’ll hear a message from the Sneetch!

 Marvel Super Hero Island

 - If you’re going through the express line at Spiderman, you’ll see a series of filing cabinets.
-Although they may just look like decorations, they are actually filled with information on the characters and locations of Marvel Universe.
+Although they look like typical decorations, they are actually filled with information on the characters and locations of Marvel Universe.

 - Curious about what goes on in an average day at the Daily Bugle?
 Check the loading dock schedule to see how many breaks the employees take daily.

-- The Incredible Hulk Coaster is now one of the most popular attractions in Marvel Super Hero Island, but it almost had a completely different concept.
-Originally, Universal creators planned for a Silver Surfer-themed thrill ride, but it was later decided that a giant chrome roller coaster that close to I-4 was probably not the best idea.
+- The Incredible Hulk Coaster is now one of the most popular attractions in Marvel Super Hero Island.
+However, the original concept was actually a Silver Surfer-themed thrill ride.
+Eventually, Universal creators realized that a giant chrome roller coaster that close to I-4 was probably not the best idea.